 Both drop-down menus have a context information button “i” next to them.
 Click it to reveal detail about the selected Topicmap or Workspace.

-A glimpse into Personal Information Management (PIM)¶
+A glimpse into information management¶

 DMX comes with some predefined topic types that you saw in the topic type menu of the Search/Create dialog:

-Next, we want to describe “Cathy Jones” exact role in “Organization No. 1”.
-Therefore we right-click onto the association to open the context menu and select “Edit”.
+Right-click onto the association to open the context menu and select “Edit”.

 The detail panel opens again and displays a form.
 You can now select an “Organizational Role” from a predefined set of possible values, e.g. “Member”.